superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ## Our encoder

 The [Universal Sentence Encoder](https://arxiv.org/pdf/1803.11175.pdf) is a pre-trained machine learning model built on the transformer architecture.
-It leverages creates context-aware representations for each word in a sentence, using the attention mechanism - i.e., carefully considering the order and identity of all other words.
-The Encoder combines employs element-wise summation to combine these word representations into a fixed-length sentence vector.
+It creates context-aware representations for each word in a sentence, using the attention mechanism - i.e., carefully considering the order and identity of all other words.
+The Encoder employs element-wise summation to combine these word representations into a fixed-length sentence vector.
 To normalize these vectors, the Encoder then divides them by the square root of the sentence length - to prevent shorter sentences from dominating solely due to their brevity.

-The Encoder takes sentences or paragraphs of text as input and outputs vectors that effectively capture the meaning of the text.
-This lets us assess vector similarity (distance), for use in a wide variety of natural language processing (NLP) tasks, including ours.
+The Encoder takes sentences or paragraphs of text as input, and outputs vectors that effectively capture the meaning of the text.
+This lets us assess vector similarity (distance) - a result you can use in a wide variety of natural language processing (NLP) tasks, including ours.

 ### Encoder, Lite